-The minimum grade point average (GPA) required for good standing is 1.80 for freshmen and 2.00 for all other students.
-For simplicity the word “limit” will be used for the required GPA.
+Academic standing is based on semester and cumulative coursework.
+The minimum semester and cumulative grade point average (GPA) required for good standing is 1.80 for freshmen (students with 0-27.99 hours)and 2.00 (unless the declared major requires a higher GPA) for all other students.
+For simplicity, the word “limit” will be used for the required GPA.

-Until a cumulative GPA of 2.00 (1.80 for freshman) is achieved, a student on probation must achieve a semester GPA of 2.00 (1.80 for freshman) or above in all subsequent sessions; failure to do so will result in suspension.
-Students in the Professional Studies program who are notified of suspension may appeal to the Dean, School of Business and Professional Studies.
+Until a cumulative grade point average of 2.00 (1.80 for freshmen) is achieved, a student on probation must achieve a semester GPA of2.00 (1.80 for freshmen) or above in all subsequent semesters; failure to do so will result in suspension.
+Traditional students who are notified of suspension may appeal to the Associate Vice President for Student Success.
+Students in the Center for Adult and Professional Studies who are notified of suspension may appeal to the Dean of the School of Business and Professional Studies.

-A suspended student may apply for readmission after one academic semester from date of suspension upon demonstrating an improvement in motivation or preparation for university work; however, readmission by virtue of reapplication is not guaranteed.
+A suspended student may appeal for readmission after one academic semester from date of suspension upon demonstrating an improvement in motivation or preparation for university work; however, readmission by virtue of application is not guaranteed.
 The best means for a suspended student to demonstrate improvement worthy of readmission is to:

-- Complete at least 12 hours of approved University-level coursework at an accredited single institution other than Judson University.
-Earn from there a cumulative GPA of 2.00 or above before being considered for re- admission to Judson University.
+· Complete at lead 12 hours of approved university-level coursework at an accredited single institution other than Judson University.
+Earn from there a cumulative GPA of 2.00 or above before being considered for readmission to Judson University.